bitburner-official/bitburner-src/markdown/bitburner.darknet.phishingattack.md

 ## Darknet.phishingAttack() method

-Spends some time sending out phishing emails, attempting to find some non-technical middle manager to fall for the scam.
+Spends time sending out phishing emails, attempting to find some non-technical middle manager to fall for the scam.
 Builds charimsa.

-Most of the time the attempt fails due to spam filters, but success can be increased with crime success rate and charisma stats.
+Often the attempt will fail, but success can be increased with crime success rate and charisma stats.

+The amount of money lifted scales with the number of threads used, if successful.
 Very occasionally you can retrieve a cache file from the attempt.

-This can only be run from scripts on darknet servers.
+Phishing attacks can only be run from scripts on darknet servers.

-The amount of money lifted scales with the number of threads used, if successful.

 **Signature:**